heyspence/nugget_rush_tycoon/README.md

 # Nugget Rush Tycoon

 Dive into the digital adaptation of "Nugget Rush", inspired by a classic board game.
 Created in a week as a front-end application, it utilizes the Canvas API for smooth gameplay.
-Join the quest to become a millionare!
+Join the quest to hit the jackpot!

 ## GamePlay